(A traditional 121 Cribbage Board)

 - Having a Jack of the same suit as the randomly selected card is known as a nob.
 Nobs are worth 1 point.

 As mentioned before, the two cards discarded by each player forms the crib.
-In the Crib round, only the dealer gets to count the crib and is rewarded points in the same number of ways as the Counting round.
+In the Crib round, only the dealer gets to count the crib and is rewarded points in the same number of ways as the Counting round, with the exception that a flush only scores if it includes the starter card.

 After the Peg, Counting and Crib rounds are completed, the dealer position rotates, the deck is shuffled, new cards are given, a new random card is selected, and the rounds begin again.
 The first player to 121 (or 61 depending on the version) wins the game.